dori-dev/Profile-Card/README.md

 # Profile Card
-Profile card with HTML, CSS and JavaScript!
+Profile card with HTML and CSS!

 ## Download
 ```